 Individual variety seed lines particularly are a low volume specialized product that require a lot of attention during the growing season to produce in amounts sufficient for sale.
 The price for seed of individual varieties ranges considerably, currently from $9 to $30 per 30 seeds.
 This reflects the difficulty in producing those seeds.
 For example, Amarillo requires hand pollination, has a huge failure rate, and yields about 3 seeds per pod, while Redshift produces abundant pods with only insect pollination and yields about 8 seeds per pod.
 The more work we have to put in, the more the seeds cost.

 Why did I get poor germination?

 That’s a good question and one that I don’t have a good answer for.
-People frequently report poor or no germination from oca seeds.
-We do germination tests on the batches that we sell and the tests always turn out pretty good.
-When we get lots of reports of poor germination, I retest the seeds that we are selling and have invariably gotten good germination.
+People sometimes report poor germination from oca seeds when they appear to have done everything right.
+I germination test the batches that we sell and the tests always turn out pretty good.
+When I get many reports of poor germination, I retest the seeds that we are selling and have invariably gotten good germination.
 Perhaps there is something about our local conditions that I take for granted.
 One thing that I often think is neglected is ensuring that the surface of the growing medium is frequently sprayed with water when seeds are surface sown.
 If the soil dries out at the surface, which happens quickly under lights, the seeds will not germinate.
 Also, you should probably not put lights over the seeds until some have begun to germinate.
 You risk overheating them.
 Most of the time, when I have tried to troubleshoot this with customers, I haven’t come up with any evidence of incorrect technique.
 We’re still in the early years of oca breeding and there is a lot that we don’t know.